rampantdev/100-days-of-code/log.md

 ### Day xx July 2, 2017 - Doubling back to Pointers
 #C
 Having some trouble remember pointer functionality, going back to re-do some pointer work

+### Day xx July 3, 2017 - SQLITE
+#C
+Started working on a C app to use the sqlite library.
+Haven't gotten too far.